-The hazards of high pressure systems arise largely from failures caused by leaks, pulsation, vibration, and over pressure.
-Pressure gauges should be checked and recalibrated on a regular basis.
+The hazards of high-pressure systems arise largely from failures caused by leaks, pulsation, vibration, and overpressure.
+Pressure gauges and burst disks should be checked and recalibrated on a regular basis.

 Safety glasses are required at all times in laboratories and studios with pressure or vacuum equipment.
-Extra precautions are necessary when working with vacuum and high pressure devices.
+Extra precautions are necessary when working with vacuum and high-pressure devices.
 If explosion or implosion appears possible, face shields should be worn to protect the face and neck of the user.